-How to deal with a defiant 3 year old
+How to deal with 3 year old defiant behavior

 If you can relate, trust me: you’re not alone.
 Dealing with defiance in kids is emotionally and even physically exhausting.
 Sometimes you worry your child’s behavior sets a bad example for his siblings, and it’s easy to feel like you’ve run out of options to turn things around.

 I totally know what it’s like to feel as though you can’t enjoy one day in peace or have calm, family time.